amithabha/DataGridSampleProject/README.md

 ## How to run

 ### Command Line
-* Currently cli execution is unavailable (due to either my lack of knowledge or non-support of cli running of application environment ).
+* Currently command line execution is unavailable (due to either my lack of knowledge or non-support of command line execution of app in the environment setup).

-### From Visual Studio
+### Visual Studio
 * Visual Studio 2017 is used for development.
-* Not tested in latest Visual Studio environment
+* Not tested in latest Visual Studio environment.